wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/configure-security/includes/4-exercise.md

 At the end of these exercises, you will be able to:

-- Open the Power Apps portals Studio to configure an table list to use table permissions.
+- Open the Power Apps portals Studio to configure a table list to use table permissions.
 - Create and assign a web role.
-- Create an table permission record.
+- Create a table permission record.
 - Link the table permission to the web role and associate the web role to a Dataverse contact.

 ### Prerequisites